Factibly/factibly/.github/pull_request_template.md

 ## Changes

-- Your changes description goes here...
-- Your changes description goes here...
+- What have you changed on this branch?
+- What have you changed on this branch?
+- What have you changed on this branch?

-## Definition of Done
+## Checklist

+Your PR should meet the following criteria before you merge your branch with the destination branch.

-- [ ] Pull request is up to date with the destination branch
+- [ ] Up-to-date with destination branch
-- [ ] Commits were squashed
+- [ ] No lint errors
-- [ ] All tests are passing
+- [ ] All tests passed
-- [ ] At least one code review
+- [ ] At least two code reviews